 “What is that?”
 I heard Katie say.

-I looked over to see Katie half standing, and peering over the top of the ravine.
+I looked over to see Katie half-standing and peering over the top of the ravine.
 I studied her for a moment.
-Wiry strands of hair poked out from under her wide brimmed, white sun hat.
-It was pulled low over the top half of her face, that was obscured by huge, black, square prescription sun glasses.
-Protruding out immediately beneath the sun glasses was a small bit of a nose, perched on top of white, zinc covered lips.
-She pursed them thoughtfully as she peered out across the dry ground.
+Wiry strands of hair poked out under her wide-brimmed, white sun hat.
+It was pulled low over the top half of her face, obscured by huge, black, square prescription sunglasses.
+Protruding immediately beneath the sunglasses was a tiny bit of nose perched on top of white, zinc-covered lips.
+She pursed her lips thoughtfully as she peered out across the dry ground.

-I just watched.
 How could she even see anything through those glasses?
 She was probably watching a thin, bony, desert cow.
-Out here, movement of any type was fascinating, and small, normally irrelevant moments were often the high point of the day in this dry, dusty landscape.
-I sighed and stood up slowly on screaming feet, feet with shards of glass being embedded into them – slowly.
+Movement of any type was fascinating here, and small, usually irrelevant moments were often the high point of the day in this dry, dusty landscape.
+I sighed and stood up slowly on screaming feet with shards of glass embedded into them – slowly.

-In the distance I saw a dust cloud, and I quickly scanned the dust to pick out several points of movement – thin, dirty desert cows.
+In the distance, I saw a dust cloud, and I quickly scanned the dust to pick out several points of movement – thin, dirty desert cows.
 Running along beside the cows was what looked like a ragged coyote, followed by a couple of horses with riders.
-I stood straighter, and turned quickly to grab my pack, feet forgotten.
+I stood straighter and turned quickly to grab my pack, my shredded feet forgotten.

 “Water!”
 I said.
 “They will know where there is water!”

-We had been without water all day, coming across a cow trough only once, filled with green slimy, nasty bovine water.
-Mr. K and Robbie had filled up their water bottles with the stuff “for emergencies” they said, but I had refused to let the stuff even touch my water bottle.
-The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with blood shot eyes and low, miserable moans.
-Zombie transformation was probably very similar to bad water sickness.
+We had been without water all day, coming across a cow trough only once, filled with green, slimy, nasty bovine water.
+Mr. K and Robbie had filled their water bottles with the stuff “for emergencies,” but I had refused to let the stuff even touch my water bottle.
+The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with bloodshot eyes and low, miserable moans.
+Zombie transformation was probably very similar to lousy water sickness.

 I shoved everything I had into my pack, threw the open pack over my shoulder, and started scrambling up the side of the small ravine.
-Staggering over the lip of the ditch, I then started shambling, at a slow trot, towards the distant dust cloud.
-I could hear the others moving around behind me as they shouted for me to hurry.
+Staggering over the lip of the ditch, I started shuffling, at a slow trot, towards the distant dust cloud.
+I could hear the others moving behind me as they shouted for me to hurry.

-I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned towards me.
-The horse paused, and then headed towards me at a fast canter.
-As the horse drew closer, the haze around the riders head solidified into wildly blowing, hair.
-My eyes widened, and I came to an abrupt halt, as I realized the black stick pointing my way was a rifle.
+I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned toward me.
+The horse paused and then headed towards me at a fast canter.
+As the horse drew closer, the haze around the rider’s head solidified into wildly blowing hair.
+My eyes widened, and I came to an abrupt halt as I realized the black stick pointing my way was a rifle.
 Hopefully, all that bouncing up and down did not jostle her trigger finger.

 “What are you doing here?” she asked in a sharp, clear voice.
-She was clearly in charge, and not used to asking, but demanding information.
-I was reminded of my fifth grade principal, and felt the same childish nervousness begin to creep up from my belly.
+She was clearly in charge and not used to asking but demanding information.
+I was reminded of my fifth-grade principal and felt the same childish nervousness creep up from my belly.

-“We are hiking the CDT.”
-I said with a big smile on my face.
+“We are hiking the CDT,” I said with a big smile.

 “This is my land, and you are trespassing,” she barked at me abruptly.

-Fifth grade principal with a 3x bitchiness factor I thought.
+Fifth-grade principal with a 3x bitchiness factor, I thought.
 I paused, caught a little off guard.
-The nervousness quickly dissipated, and was replaced by rising anger.
-My hands trembled slightly as I looked down, and messed with my pack.
+The nervousness quickly dissipated and was replaced by rising anger.
+My hands trembled slightly as I looked down and messed with my pack.
 I took my time, taking a breath to collect my thoughts, but not deep enough for her to see my chest heave.
-I stood up again, only smiling slightly now.
+I looked up again, only smiling slightly now.

-“According to my map, this is BLM land, and open to public use,” I said as the smile faded from my face.
-I had tried hard not to use private land, and had not seen a CDT sign for some time.
+“According to my map, this is BLM land and open to public use,” I said as the smile faded.
+I had tried hard not to use private land and had not seen a CDT sign for miles.
 I hoped I was right.

 “This land has been in my family for generations,” she said in a lower voice.

-She pulled back on the reins, as her horse nervously danced in place.
-I’m sure the horse could feel her anxiety, and my eyes flicked back and forth between her icy glare, and the gun only slightly turned away from me.
-I was emboldened by the fact that Mr. K and the others were behind me.
+She pulled back on the reins as her horse nervously danced in place.
+I’m sure the horse could feel her anxiety, and my eyes flicked back and forth between her icy glare and the gun only slightly turned away from me.
+I was encouraged by the fact that Mr. K and the others were behind me.